akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Ha!
 Then it all returns to me!
 My father the King gave your father a purse of silver for his damp trouble, and my brother a whipping for his damp clothes.
 Your father went fishing for lampreys in the Severn and caught a loach with a wet wit instead.
 My brother Robert was ever more a sodden worm than a lord, and would have stayed on the riverbed had the Red‑Wolf not hauled him to the bank.”

 The King beamed, shaking his head in surprise.
 “Well, aren’t you a fine she-wolf!
-Now, do not delay but go, tell your father that I shall visit him next week to hear him tell it anew...”
+Now, do not delay but go, tell your father that I shall visit him next week to hear him tell it anew…”

 The Queen was most relieved to see the King now quite relaxed and pleased.
-She calculated that she had a week—maybe two.
+She calculated that she had a week, maybe two.
 The king had promised a visit.
 That gave her time.
 Time to discuss the matter with him privately, time to consider the options, time to—

 Henry set down his cup, rising.
 “Hearken now, all my barons and faithful men of England!”